nikos-chatzatoglou/idai-field/desktop/src/manual/manual.en.md

 The first time you start the application, you will be asked to enter your name.
 It is recommended that you enter your first name and surname.
 The name you enter is stored in the database for all changes you make and facilitates collaborative work on data records in the project by allowing changes to be clearly assigned during data synchronization.
 You can change the user name at a later time by clicking on the name in the top right-hand corner of the navigation bar or via the **Settings** submenu, which you can access via the menu "Field" (MacOS) or "Tools" (Windows).

 Initially, the test project will be active, allowing you to experiment with the application's functionality using a set of sample data.
 Please note that as long as the test project is selected, any newly created data sets will be deleted and all changes will be reset when restarting the application.
-For this reason, synchronization with other Field Desktop instances or databases is not performed for the test project.
+For this reason, synchronization with other iSkavo instances or databases is not performed for the test project.

-In order to work with Field Desktop productively and create your own project, you should first follow these steps:
+In order to work with iSkavo productively and create your own project, you should first follow these steps:

 1. In the "Project" menu, select the menu item **New...** to create your own project.
 You have the choice between several presets for the project configuration: Choose "Standard" for the extensive Field default configuration or one of the "Basic" options if you want to start with only a basic framework of preset categories and fields.
 Also specify the languages in which data will be entered within the project.
 Finally, enter the desired project identifier and optionally a project name for each of the selected languages.